kane5432/Wireless-Buzzer/README.md

 # Wireless Buzzer with ESP32-C6 + Home Assistant

-This project is a **battery-powered, Wi-Fi-connected buzzer** built using an **ESP32-C6** and controlled via **Home Assistant**.
-I originally made it as a prank — I hid it in my sister’s room and triggered random buzzes from my phone.
+This project is a battery-powered, Wi-Fi-connected buzzer built using an ESP32-C6 and controlled via Home Assistant.
+I originally made it as a prank, I hid it in my sister’s room and triggered random buzzes from my phone.

 Despite being a bit of fun, this device shows off practical ESPHome integrations like battery monitoring, voltage dividers, and remote triggering via Wi-Fi.